gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

      Keep the line breaks from the source; do not insert or delete any line breaks.

+   .. index:: --spaces-only (gnatpp)

+   :switch:`--spaces-only`
+     Disable all formatting except for inserting and removing spaces.
+     This implies --source-line-breaks.

    The ``--comments`` switches are compatible with one another, except that the ``--comments-unchanged`` switch disables all other comment formatting switches.